BryceRussell/astro-pages/.changeset/blue-cycles-swim.md

 "astro-pages": minor
 ---

-Added a build step and restructured the package.
-All exports except for the root module have been removed:
+- Added a build step and restructured the package.
+- The `astro-integration-kit` plugin was removed, use the utility instead
+- All exports from `astro-pages/plugins` and `astro-pages/utils` have been removed, import from `astro-pages` instead:

 ```ts
 // Use the types